 Brown marmorated stink bug

-Brown marmorated stink bug has been found in Clayton, Dandenong South and Port Melbourne this summer.
+Brown marmorated stink bug was found in Clayton, Dandenong South and Port Melbourne between December 2018 and March 2019.

-The detection in Clayton in December 2018 was the first time this exotic pest has been found post-border in Victoria.
+The Clayton detection in December 2018 was the first time this exotic pest had been found in Victoria.

 If you find this pest, or other unusual pest or disease, call the Exotic Plant Pest Hotline on 1800 084 881 or email photos of the suspected pest and damage, along with your contact details and the pest's location to firstname.lastname@example.org.